Diarrhoea in Pregnancy: Causes, Treatment and When to Seek Help

 • nausea.

-Other Common Causes of Diarrhoea During Pregnancy
+The Causes of Diarrhoea During Pregnancy

 Viral infection

-Viral infections are among the most common causes of diarrhoea during pregnancy.
+Viral infections are among the most common causes of diarrhoea in pregnancy.
 One of these, norovirus, is sometimes known as the ‘vomiting bug’.
 Besides the diarrhoea, viral tummy bugs may come with some or all of these other symptoms:

 • Nausea (feeling sick)